 Faulty RAM is a common cause for Blue Screen errors such as UNEXPECTED KERNEL MODE TRAP.
 However, you can test your RAM to determine if it’s faulty.
 The simplest way to do that is to remove all but one modules from your PC and check if the issue reappears.
 Now you need to repeat this until you test all modules.

 However, if you want to perform a detailed scan, you’ll need to use a tool such as Memtest86+ to test your RAM.
 Keep in mind that you need to test each module individually.
-To perform a detailed scan, you need to keep the test running for hour or so for each module.
+To perform a detailed scan, you need to keep the test running for an hour or so for each module.

 Solution 11 – Reset Windows 10